midilab/opendsp/README.md

 * Get a full OpenDSP interface support for MIDI, OSC and keyboard.

-* mix app: A Dj setup just like native instruments traktor, with support for vinyl timecode also.
-Its based on Mixxx.

-* vjing app: A Vj setup for video performances with effects
+* vjing app: A Vj setup for video performances with effects and video mapping support